Japricity/Japricity/README.md

 Welcome to my project portfolio!
 This document outlines a comprehensive index of my projects, detailing the skills utilized, project timelines, and providing placeholders for source code and reports for each.

 *Note 1: As a problem solver, I am continuously developing myself with a steadfast commitment to broadening my skills comprehensively.
 My philosophy is founded on the belief that ongoing learning and adapting are indispensable for sustained long-term development.
-I embrace challenges as opportunities to expand my horizons, refine my expertise, and contribute more effectively to my field.
-This portfolio is not just a showcase of my past achievements but a testament to my dedication towards evolving and flourishing in an ever-changing digital landscape.*
+I embrace challenges as opportunities and treat feedback as candies to expand my horizons, refine my expertise, and contribute more effectively to my field*

 *Note 2: I am on my way to update concretely the documentation of each projects, some missing fields might be filled later.
 You can directly visit my source code of all project here: https://github.com/linhlbn*